dzwfighting/MarvelSearch_React-Express/README.md

 ## notice

-must run both, api and client, otherwise it does not work properly
+ - must run both, api and client, otherwise it does not work properly
+ - Because the api folder and client folder is connect each other, so must install all, then run together(cannot install one, and run immediately, must both install, then run)